Bibek789/warehouse-locator/README.md

 **Transform your supply chain with intelligent warehouse placement!** 🚀

-*Made with 💙 by the WareFlow Team*
+*Made with 💙 by the LocateIQ Team*